 An option for those with an egg aversion or allergy and for those with really busy mornings is a Balanced Smoothie (or breakfast parfait, if you don’t have a blender).
 These are a quick, healthy option for moms, dads and kids, and they are also a good on-the-go option to take in the car or to school.
 Smoothies are great because you can customize them by adding any ingredients you like—as long as you promise to include the three necessities: protein, healthy fat and carbs.
 Check out my entire post on combinations and ideas for making a Balanced Smoothie for breakfast.

-Breakfast is also a good time to get in your daily multivitamin, fish oil supplement and Probiotic and Glutamine for gut health.
+Breakfast is also a good time to get in some of your daily vitamins, especially your probiotic and glutamine for gut health (more on gut health here).
 If you go for a smoothie, you can easily add these in, otherwise don’t forget to have them on the side with your eggs!
-Click here for vitamin recommendations for adults and here for vitamins for healthy kids.
+My vitamin recommendations for kids can be found here.

 Although mornings can be rushed, make it a priority to sit down with your children and have a healthy, balanced breakfast or whip up a smoothie to take with on the road.
 This will start both your day and theirs on the right foot by nourishing your bodies and minds.